Hospital Impact has been ranked one of the top 50 healthcare blogs by Wikio.

 What are your beliefs?

-Kevin L. Shrake (email@example.com) is a 35 year veteran of healthcare, a fellow in the American College of Healthcare Executives and a former hospital CEO.
-He currently serves as the Executive Vice President/Chief Operating Officer of MDR™, based in Fresno, California.
+Kevin L. Shrake is the executive vice president and COO of MDR™, based in Fresno, California.
+He is a 35 year veteran of healthcare, a fellow in the American College of Healthcare Executives and a former hospital CEO.

 Compare Top Solutions in: